Best Products for High Porosity Hair + Care Tips

 We earn a commission if you make a purchase, at no additional cost to you.

-I recommend adding a stronger hold gel over your cream to hold your curls, prevent frizz, and lock in the moisture.
+Add a stronger hold gel over your cream to hold the curl and lock the moisture in.

 Top Pick